Culinary workers may strike at Valley Hospital

 The union’s last contract expired at the end of 2016, and the workers have picketed outside the hospital in recent months.

-The Culinary Union said a new round of negotiations was set for Monday, and that its members are ready to strike if a deal is not cut before Tuesday morning.
+The Culinary union said that a new round of talks was set for Monday and that its members are ready to strike if a deal is not cut before Tuesday morning.

-The union alleges a union-busting scheme that’s led to the firing of four union members, and the suspension of another representative.
+The union alleges a union-busting scheme that has led to the firing of four union members, and the suspension of another representative.

-A hospital spokesperson did not immediately respond to a message seeking comment Wednesday.
+“Our focus always remains on our patients and ensuring their needs are met without disruption from outside entities,” a spokesperson wrote in a statement.
+“We remain committed to engaging in good faith negotiations and reaching a durable, modern contract reflective of our operations, supporting the highest quality patient care and providing a rewarding, collegial workplace for our staff who are covered by this collective bargaining agreement.”

-Brenda Reyes — who has been at Valley for six years, and feeds patients and medical staff — told the Clark County Commission Tuesday that she’s never received a raise or hazard pay despite working through the pandemic.
+Brenda Reyes — who has been at Valley for six years, and feeds patients and medical staff — told the Clark County Commission on Tuesday that she has never received a raise or hazard pay despite working through the pandemic.

 She said that her son, who has autism, depends on the union’s health care plan.